Dking07/fivem-gearbox-switch/README.md

 ## HOW TO USE

 * Use the '/gearbox' command or the keybind (configurable in the FiveM keybinds section) to toggle manual gear shifting on or off.
+* To use manual gear shifting, use the 'Shift Gear Up' and 'Shift Gear Down' keybinds, configurable in Settings > Key Bindings > GTA Online Vehicles.

 ### To work, you need to modify the handlings that you want the script to take effect on.